How To Forgive Others?

 Please contact us if you have questions or if you need some encouragement.

 How to forgive?
-The next time you find yourself entangled in an argument or disagreement, it’s essential to comprehend that both you and the other person are likely at fault to some degree.
+The next time you find yourself entangled in an argument or disagreement, it’s essential to comprehend that you and the other person are likely at fault to some degree.
 It takes courage and strength to be the first person to apologize or attempt peace, even if it may not all be your fault.
 Apologize sincerely for your part in the conflict, expressing genuine remorse and asking for forgiveness.
-By doing so, you have fulfilled your responsibility; now it lies with the other person.
+Doing so has fulfilled your responsibility; now it lies with the other person.

-Unfortunately, we often hold onto our anger tightly, but deep down we know that forgiving others is the right thing to do.
+Unfortunately, we often hold onto our anger tightly, but deep down, we know forgiving others is right.
 Even if you never receive an apology from them, remember that God commands us to forgive one another unconditionally.
-He says that if we fail to forgive others, then neither will He forgive us of our sins.
+He says that if we fail to forgive others, neither will He forgive us of our sins.
 Forgiveness does not automatically mean reconciliation; however, striving towards reconciling the relationship should ideally follow forgiveness on this journey of healing wounds caused by offenses.
-Let’s bear in mind that while God doesn’t command reconciliation explicitly; He emphasizes forgiving others as a fundamental principle of love and compassion towards each other.” ~ Bill Greguska
+Remember that while God doesn’t command reconciliation explicitly, He emphasizes forgiving others as a fundamental principle of love and compassion towards each other.” ~ Bill Greguska

 Ten Ways To Discover Encouragement For Yourself: